Better Baker Club

 Instructions

-• Transfer the dough to a lightly greased bowl, cover it with a towel or plastic wrap, and let it rise at room temperature for about 1½ hours, or until it’s puffy and roughly doubled in size.
+• Transfer the dough to an oiled bowl, cover with plastic wrap, and let it rise for about 45 minutes or until doubled in size.

-• Preheat the oven to 350°F. Proof the loaves a second time for 30 to 45 minutes, until the dough rises to the top edge of the pan.
+• Cover the pan with plastic wrap and repeat with the second loaf.
+Let both loaves rise for 30 to 45 minutes, until the dough reaches the top edge of the pan.

 Garlic Butter